oplS17projects/Fake-News/README.md

 Public Presentation (Mon Apr 24, Wed Apr 26, or Fri Apr 28 [your date to be determined later])

 What additionally will be completed before the public presentation?

 Group Responsibilities

 Here each group member gets a section where they, as an individual, detail what they are responsible for in this project.
 Each group member writes their own Responsibility section.
-Include the milestones and final deliverable.
+Include milestones and final deliverable.

-Please use Github properly: each individual must make the edits to this file representing their own section of work.

-Additional instructions for teams of three:

-    Remember that you must have prior written permission to work in groups of three (specifically, an approved FP3 team declaration submission).
-    The team must nominate a lead.
-This person is primarily responsible for code integration.
-This work may be shared, but the team lead has default responsibility.
-    The team lead has full partner implementation responsibilities also.
-    Identify who is team lead.

 In the headings below, replace the silly names and GitHub handles with your actual ones.
-Susan Scheme @susanscheme

-will write the....
-Leonard Lambda @lennylambda

-will work on...
-Frank Funktions @frankiefunk
+David DaCosta @anti-dave
+will work on webscraping & efficiently as well as neatly organizing data that is scraped.
+Dave will be leading evaluator construction.

+Jacob Adamson @jake-the-human
-Frank is team lead.
-Additionally, Frank will work on...
+willl work on...